 A Korean spa is not for the modest.
-To enter the spa and sauna on the gender segregated floors, we ask that no clothing be worn.
-Bathing suits are not allowed in the spas.
-Please shower prior to entering the spas.
+To enter the spa's wet area, we ask that no clothing be worn.
+Bathing suits are not allowed in the spa's wet area.
+Please shower prior to entering the pool or jacuzzi.
 Most guests wrap themselves in the towels provided.

-When using our co-ed floor or Jimjilbang – home to our exclusive specialty saunas and full service restaurant, with access to our open air rooftop terrace – we ask that you wear the shirt and shorts provided.
+When using our co-ed floor or Jimjilbang – home to our exclusive specialty saunas – we ask that you wear the spa uniform.

 When tired, we invite you to utilize our sleeping areas located in both the Jimjilbang and on both gender levels for refreshing, tranquil rest.